shibatch/tlfloat/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 amount you will pay will be determined by negotiation, depending on the nature of the issue and your project.

+By becoming a sponsor of our project, you will receive a substantial discount on the cost of processing your issue.

-If you have any concerns, please contact us before creating an issue.
+If you have any questions, please contact us before creating an issue.

 Simply remove this notice when you create an issue.